WHU-AISE/ScalerEval/README.md

 - Kube-State-Metrics
 - Node Exporter

-The installation of these tools can be seen in [libs/README.md](https://github.com/WHU-AISE/ScalerEval/blob/main/libs/READEME.md)
+**Note**: The installation of these tools can be seen in [libs/README.md](https://github.com/WHU-AISE/ScalerEval/blob/main/libs/READEME.md).
+Please eusure all softwares is installed properly.

 ## Quick Start